alfredoLopezpintos/aplicacion-react/CONTRIBUTING.md

 ## Git merge strategy

 We will always merge to `develop` first.
 And when it's ready, to the `main` branch.
 Avoiding merging as possible.

-But if necessary, we will follow the
+We will be using the "Recursive" merge strategy, where we won't work on the `main` branch until the app is ready to production.
+The work flow will be divided on the `feature` branch, for each feature we are working on; for later merging it to the `develop` branch, where all the features will be united and, finally, merging to `main`.

 ## Pull Request Process